-Some of the composers and musicians in this blog were killed only because they were Jewish.or because they defied the Nazi rule, for as musicians they were creatures of emotion and they knew what they witnesses was wrong because that how they felt it, and they decided to do something about it.
+Some of the composers and musicians in this blog were killed only because they were Jewish.or because they defied the Nazi rule, for as musicians they were creatures of emotion and they knew what they witnessed was wrong because that is how they felt it, and they decided to do something about it.

 Samuel Schuijer was born in The Hague on September 9, 1873, son of Roosje van Kam and Abraham Schuijer.
 The family had a jewelry store on the Heerengracht 18.
 Five of the nine Schuijer children became professional musicians.
 Sam studied violin, cello, bassoon and music theory at the Royal Conservatory in The Hague.
 Shortly after graduating, he worked primarily as the principal bassoonist in various Dutch orchestras and also made a European tour with the Eduard Strauss orchestra as principal solo bassoonist.
 In 1894, he married Elizabeth Alter, an opera singer and actress.
 They had three sons: Abraham (pianist), Marinus, who died in infancy and Louis (cellist).

 On December 11, 1942, Samuel Schuijer was murdered in Auschwitz.
 His home and music school had been plundered by the Nazis.
 With the loss of his life and destruction of his belongings, all traces of this significant Dutch musician seemed to be erased.
 But a group of children in The Hague found a box containing music manuscripts, waiting for the garbage truck.
 They took their treasure home and it became the first step in rediscovering a lost fragment of Dutch music history.